akamazing/poiesis-CASH_COW/userStories.md

 As a guardian, I want to rate the volunteer so that others can see his profile.

+(From Ankit) As a guardian, I want to track the ride to know when my kid reaches the destination (school or home).

 As a volunteer, I want to list my car for sharing ride in order to help neighboring school students reach school safe.

 As a volunteer, I want to be able to select students to give them a ride.